JOJOexchange/smart-contract-EVM/README.md

         returns (int256 paper, int256 credit);
 ```

-However, we must point out that we use the cross model, so the balance under a single market does not reflect your risk level.
-Please refer to `getTraderRisk` in [JOJOView.sol](./src/JOJOView.sol).

-### Trading
+##### Trading

-An order sender is a relayer.
-He collects orders from makers and takers, matches, and submits to the perpetual contract via function `trade.`  Only validated addresses can be order senders.
+A relayer acts as the order sender, gathering orders from both makers and takers, matching them, and then submitting them to the perpetual contract using the `trade` function.
+Only verified addresses are permitted to be order senders.

-We leave all the validation and calculations in `approveTrade` [JOJOExternal.sol](./src/JOJOExternal.sol).
-This is a complex issue, so we will not dive deeper.
+The validation and computation processes are handled within the `approveTrade` in [JOJOExternal.sol](./src/JOJOExternal.sol).
+Given the complexity of this matter, we won't delve into further details.

-### Liquidation
+##### Liquidation
 Liquidation  is a mandatory trading behavior.
 You can trigger a liquidation by calling the function below:

 ```javascript
 function liquidate(